fardousalam/ST95160-EEPROM-Programming/README.md

 1. Page and offset addressing
 2. Error messages when the EEPROM is not able to communicate or Connect with microcontroller

+# Requirements
+1. Stm32 nucleo or discovery board
+2. stm32 cube IDE
+3. ST95160 EEPROM

+# Installation
+Install the Stm32 cube IDE and Configure the project according to microcontroller.